 What are the entry fees?
 Do you offer a refund?

-Participants will be charged a one-time non-refundable fee.
-The fee structure is:
+Participants will be charged a one-time non-refundable fee of ₹1700 + 18% GST.

 Why do you charge entry fees?